You Can Help Fight Horse Slaughter

 - The SAFE Act (H.R.
 1942/S. 1214) would keep U.S. horse slaughter plants shuttered and end the export of horses for human consumption.

 - Write an op-ed or letter to the editor of your local newspaper or television or radio station.
-You can present the same points listed in the section above.
+You can present the same points listed in section 2.

 - Post copies of The HSUS's fact sheet on horse slaughter in public places.